Leading Santa Clara into the Future

 Course tuition is $750 per person ($675 may be sponsored by a company or other organization).

 Tuition costs only partially defray actual program costs.
 There are a limited number of scholarships available for those residents of Santa Clara who would like to participate in the program but do not have sufficient resources to pay the full tuition.
 If a student would like to apply for this financial assistance, please attach a separate page indicating reasons to be considered for a scholarship and include a check or money order in the amount of $75 payable to City of Santa Clara for the student’s portion; if the student does not receive a scholarship and chooses not to participate, the student’s $75 will be refunded.

 Information & Application

-For application and more information, including details about tuition and scheduling is available by calling Leadership Santa Clara Program Coordinator Scott Summerfield at (925) 249-9320 , or the Santa Clara City Manager’s Office at (408) 615-2210.
+For application and more information, including details about tuition and scheduling is available by calling Leadership Santa Clara Program Coordinator Scott Summerfield at 510-714-4470 or firstname.lastname@example.org or by calling the City Manager’s Office at 408-615-2210.